vesper-framework/vesper/docs/javascript/advanced-tutorial.md

 ### Creating a Resolver

-GraphStack provides you an elegant way to create resolvers for your models.
+Scepter provides you an elegant way to create resolvers for your models.
-Let's say you have `categoryNames` in your `Post` schema:
+Let's say you have `categoryNames` property in your `Post` schema:

 ```graphql
 type Post {